-Williamsburg Technical College has articulation agreements with several area high schools to grant college credit for courses in which equivalent course work was satisfactorily completed at an area high school or vocational school.
-Advanced Placement may be requested through Articulation Agreements in many subject areas.
+Williamsburg Technical College has advanced placement agreements with several area high schools to grant college credit for courses in which equivalent course work was satisfactorily completed at an area high school or vocational school.
+Advanced placement may be requested through Williamsburg Technical College/Williamsburg County School District agreements in many subject areas.
 A grade of "E" is assigned.
 Information may be obtained through counselors at the college, local high schools or vocational schools.